“When you are living, nothing happens.”1

 After the nausea connected with Madeline’s face, Roquentin fixates on other faces and begins to push aside humanity and empathy in his gaze:

 “I was not alone.
-A woman with a waxy complexion was sitting opposite me and her hands were moving all the time.”
+A woman with a waxy complexion was sitting opposite me and her hands were moving all the time.”13

-“I saw the fellow in the blue cape sitting in the same place; he had a huge pale face between two ears which were scarlet with cold.”
+“I saw the fellow in the blue cape sitting in the same place; he had a huge pale face between two ears which were scarlet with cold.”14

 There is slight dysfunctional and intermittent dialogue interspersed between these snapshots, however Roquentin’s detachment from his fellow citizens is very apparent as he regards them really as objects.

-Just as in Being and Nothingness, a duality is demarcated between objects, which in Nausea, encapsulates those Roquentin comes into contact with in the main, and the ‘I’ of Roquentin, which in Sartre’s philosophy formulates as Being-For-Itself.
-So, switching to himself, after observing the others who are cast effectively as objects or Being-In-Itself, Roquentin states:
+Just as in Being and Nothingness, a duality is demarcated which, in Nausea, is encapsulated by those ‘objects’ Roquentin comes into contact with and the ‘I’ of Roquentin.
+In his philosophy, Sartre formulates the latter as ‘Being-For-Itself’.
+So, switching to himself, after observing the others, who are cast effectively as objects or ‘Beings-In-Themselves’, Roquentin states:

 “… I had always realized that: I hadn’t any right to exist.
-I had appeared by chance, I existed like a stone, a plant, a microbe.”
+I had appeared by chance, I existed like a stone, a plant, a microbe.”15

 When thinking about the history he is writing on the obscure Marquis de Rollebon, a fictional character invented by Sartre who supposedly lived through the French Revolution, Roquentin develops the theme of his existence:

-“Monsieur de Rollebon was my partner: he needed me in order to be and I needed him in order not to feel my being.”
+“Monsieur de Rollebon was my partner: he needed me in order to be and I needed him in order not to feel my being.”17

 When working on his project, Roquentin recognises that as well as bringing Monsieur de Rollebon to life he distracts himself away from his own being, his existence.
 The activities of researching and writing preoccupy him and give him the ‘normality’ of a standard existence.
 However, the focus that Roquentin sees the relationship with is one where only one of them can be said to ‘exist’: